tbreuss/mithril-by-examples/examples/css-animation-on-element-creation.md

 layout: layouts/example.html
 ---

-Animating an element via CSS when the element is created is simple.
-Just add an animation to a CSS class normally.
+A simple example animating an element via CSS when the element is created.
+This is straight-forward by just adding an CSS animation to a class normally.
+There is no need for specific Mithril.js code.
+This example was taken from the official website at <https://mithril.js.org/animation.html#animation-on-element-creation> and slightly modified.

 ## Styles